 The Disaster Recovery Timeline

 When disaster strikes a community, its impact dominates the news.
 Images and accounts of distress fill TV screens and airwaves.
 If the emergency remains in the news for more than a week or two, it seems like long-term coverage.
 Educating yourself on the different phases of disaster recovery is an important first step in helping.
 Generally, mass media cover the first phase of a disaster, whereas the long-term disaster-response unfolds over several phases and can last months or even years.
 The need conitnues long after the media coverage ends and the national attention shifts.
-Contine to tell the story of Hurricane Ida and keep up to date on recovery developments and needs.
+Contine to tell the story of Hurricane IAN and keep up to date on recovery developments and needs.

 After disasters, non-profit organizations can be overwhelmed by well-meaning donations of clothing, household goods, sports equipment, etc. Listen to the stories of the people on the ground, and direct your giving based on what has been identified as a need.
-Furthermore during COVID-19, organizations working in disaster-affected areas face additional challenges and new needs.
+Organizations working in disaster-affected areas face additional challenges and new needs.
 Dale Herzog, Director of Humanitarian Logistic for the UPS Foundation, encourages you to ask three questions:

 1. Is this stuff wanted?